 Leads and prospects included in table 5.1 meet a volume threshold of 10 million boe Mean Prospective Resources (or a 30 million boe mean volume cut-off West of Shetland) and have an estimated technical (geological) chance of success greater than 15%.
 These thresholds are consistent with drilling activity taking place under current market conditions.
-It is important to recognise that the final Prospective Resource that industry is able to deliver will depend on the interplay of a number of other factors which will vary spatially and temporally, including economics, infrastructure status, capital availability, technology development, social and environmental factors, and a host of other constraints and enablers.
+It is important to recognise that the final Prospective Resource that industry is able to deliver will depend on the interplay of a number of other factors which will vary spatially and temporally, including economics, infrastructure status, capital availability, technology development, social and environmental factors, and a host of other constraints and enablers including future Climate Compatibility Checkpoints as recommended in the Government review of oil and gas Licensing.